Remote Learning Accommodations Guidance for Faculty

 TEST-TAKING ACCOMMODATIONS (Extended Time, Distraction Reduced Environment, Breaks While Testing, etc.)

-We strongly encourage professors who are conducting assessments at a distance to do away with timed assessments, especially those that are synchronous.
+We strongly encourage professors who are conducting assessments at a distance to do away with synchronous timed assessments.
 Many students with an "extended time on tests" accommodation also have the accommodation of "testing in a distraction-reduced environment," and there's simply no way that can be guaranteed when students are accessing your class remotely and may be unable to find a private and quiet space.
-Assessing whether a student is able to convey information in a limited time while potentially contending with limited privacy, unreliable broadband, screaming siblings or needy grandparents (etc.) would not provide an accurate assessment of their knowledge.
+Assessing whether a student is able to convey information in a limited time while potentially contending with the obstacles of limited privacy, unreliable broadband, or boisterous siblings would not provide an accurate assessment of their knowledge.
 This Inside Higher Ed article: 5 Reasons to Stop Doing Timed Online Exams During COVID-19 should serve as a good reinforcer for this.

 - the ability for students to be able to take breaks during an exam